 But there was more to it than that.
-Ryan also was angry because he heard rumors that the organization already could be looking for his replacement, sources said.
+Ryan also was angry because he heard rumors the organization already is looking for his replacement, and he shared that with the team, sources said.

 Ryan declined to comment on the meeting or a pregame report by Fox Sports, which said the coach told the team he could be fired.

 "Whether the report is accurate or not, I'm going to tell you this: Those things will stay in-house," Ryan said after the 24-13 win over the Cleveland Browns at MetLife Stadium.

 The players, instructed not to comment on the meeting or the report, echoed Ryan's remarks.

 Ryan was happy, but defiant after the game.
 He said the Jets, despite a 7-8 record, are "on the rise."
 He was in an "I told you so" mood when asked about oft-criticized rookie cornerback Dee Milliner, who made his first interception and played his best game.
 He also dared the media to criticize him for giving the players a Victory Monday.

 "You can rip me for that one if you want, that's fine and dandy," he said.

 Ryan sidestepped questions about his future.
 The only thing he said was that he hasn't received any word from ownership on his job status for 2014.

 "I know I have a contract for next year," he said.
 "What I do know, guys, is that I'm coaching this team.
 I've said this all season long: My job is to focus on the present and what's right now."